 You should know that the IRS is often extremely reluctant to release or modify a typical tax lien.
 However, we have a team ready to investigate whether the IRS has truly met all legal requirements when filing your lien.
 We’ll comb through the details to discover any potential lapses that could make you immediately eligible for an appeal.

 Here’s an overview of some of the circumstances that could invalidate your lien:

-- The tax debt owed was paid prior to the Federal Tax Lien being filed;
+- The tax debt owed was paid before the lien was filed

-- A procedural error was made during the assessment;
+- Some type of procedural error was made during the assessment

-- The statute of limitations on the debt had expired before the Federal Tax Lien was filed; or
+- The statute of limitations on the debt had expired before the lien was filed

 - You were not given an opportunity to dispute a liability

 Each situation involving IRS tax lien help is extremely delicate.
 You need a team on your side that will investigate every detail of your situation and create a solution that helps you walk away as unscathed as possible.
 The specifics of your case may put you in the right position to apply for something like an Offer in Compromise (OIC) deal or payment plan.
 Let us see what we can do to eliminate payments and penalties whenever possible.